ArieArya/hlp21-group-07/Symbols.md

 # Symbols Interface
 The main purpose of Symbols is to create a view function for all the symbols listed in the Issie components.
+The main types and interfaces used in Symbol.fs is described in the sections below.

 ## Model State
 The model state is defined by default as a list of symbols defined by the Symbol type.